camSPECS express V2 XL is the most recent development in the camSPECS line.

 - Creation of ICC profiles

-- CIECAM16 implementation for profile creation
+- CIECAM16 implementation for building color transforms

 - RAW file* processing / dark frame subtraction